MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/crisis-financial-impact-tracker/configure-dashboards.md

 -  Common Data Service environment with maker permissions to access the portal and read permissions to access data within the entities.

-You can configure Powwer BI dashboards in two ways:
+You can configure Power BI dashboards in two ways:

 1. Configure from blank report canvas](#configure-from-blank-report-canvas)
 1. Using Power BI template(#using-power-bi-template)